astrolabsoftware/spark-fits/README.rst

 .. code:: scala

-  // %% will automatically set the Scala version needed for Spark FITS libraryDependencies += "com.github.JulienPeloton" %% "spark-fits" % "0.2.0"
+  // %% will automatically set the Scala version needed for spark-fits libraryDependencies += "com.github.JulienPeloton" %% "spark-fits" % "0.2.0"

   // Alternatively you can also specify directly the Scala version, e.g.